 In addition, management exercises expert credit judgements in assessing exposures that have experienced a SICR and in determining the amount of ECL allowances required at each reporting date by considering reasonable and supportable information that are not already included in the quantitative models.
 Expert credit judgements are performed by considering emergence of economic, environmental or political events, as well as expected changes to parameters, models or data that are not currently incorporated.
 Significant judgements made by management may impact the amount of ECL allowances recognized.
 ECL is calculated as the product of PD, loss given default ("LGD"), and exposure at default ("EAD"), and is calculated over the remaining expected life of the financial asset and discounted to the reporting date at the respective effective interest rate.
 PD measures the estimated likelihood of default over a given time period.
-PD provides the estimate of loss when default occurs at a given time, and is determined based on historical write-off events, recovery payments, borrower specific attributes and direct costs.
+PD estimates are updated for each scenario at each reporting date and is based on current information.
+LGD provides the estimate of loss when default occurs at a given time, and is determined based on historical write-off events, recovery payments, borrower specific attributes and direct costs.
 The estimate is updated at each reporting date for each scenario based on current information.
 EAD estimates the exposure at the future default date.